SparkDevNetwork/Rock/README.markdown

 ## Building and Deployment

-All commits are automatically built and tested by [AppVeyor][build-link].
+All commits are automatically built, tested, and deployed using [Azure Pipelines][build-link].
 New changes are deployed in two stages: First, all changes are merged into the `np-beta` branch.
-Once AppVeyor has built that branch and verified that tests pass, you can use an AppVeyor deployment to deploy the build on the Beta server.
-Then, once you have thoroughly tested it on the Beta server, you can merge it into the protected `np-production` branch.
-Once AppVeyor has built the production branch you can wait for the next maintenance window and deploy it to the Production server.
+Azure Pipelines will build, test, and then deploy the build on the Beta server.
+Once the changes have been thoroughly tested on the Beta server, they can be merged into the protected `np-production` branch.
+Azure Pipelines will run a final build/test and then wait for approval to deploy to the Production server.

 ## Rock Developer Resources